makamys/GTNHMixinsLite/README.md

 # GTNH Mixins Lite

 This is [GTNHMixins](https://github.com/GTNewHorizons/GTNHMixins) stripped down to only contain its own additions.
 The embedded Mixin and SpongeMixins have been removed.
-This makes the mod usable in more configurations (notably, it can now be used alongside [GasStation](https://github.com/FalsePattern/GasStation).)
+This makes the mod usable in more configurations (notably, **it can be used alongside [GasStation](https://github.com/FalsePattern/GasStation)**.)

 ## Background